puppetlabs-toy-chest/razor-server/doc/api.md

 Note that this does not affect the `installed` status of a node, and therefore won't, by itself, cause a node to be bound to another policy upon reboot.

+### Update repo task

+This ensures that a specified repo uses the task this command specifies, setting the task if necessary.
+If a node is currently provisioning against the repo when you run this command, provisioning errors may occur.

+    The following shows how to update a repo’s task to a task called “other_task”.

+    {
+    "node": "node1",
+    "repo": "my_repo",
+    "task": "other_task"
+    }

 ### Create hook